Smart Connections FAQs

 - Open a real note with meaningful text.

-- Refresh after major edits or settings changes.
+- Leave auto-refresh running when results should follow the active note.
+Use Refresh connections after major edits or settings changes.

 What does Sources vs Blocks mean?